 Help us care for the plant collection and park by following Arboretum visitor guidelines.
 Please don’t pick flowers, prune plants, climb trees, or step in planting beds.
 And keep dogs on a leash.

-The Foundation staff continues to work remotely and to focus on our mission to preserve the Arboretum.
+Foundation staff: The Arboretum Foundation staff continues to work remotely and to focus on our mission to preserve the Arboretum.
 If you have any needs, questions, or concerns, please contact us at firstname.lastname@example.org.